Nozbe/Michael.team/en/about.md

 ## This site is open source

 [View the source of this site on GitHub.](https://github.com/Nozbe/Michael.team){:target='_blank'} You can copy and share any part of this site, but just give back credits to me.
 It's published using [Creative Commons Attribution-ShareAlike 4.0 license](/license).
 Everything - the content, the code, anything - feel free to share it, use it, re-use it.
 Just remember to give me credit.
-I'll also soon publish the code for this site completely open on GitHub.

 ## What I'm doing now?